-Price – “Yee-Ouch?”
+Price – “Expensive?”

-The first issue we had that was immediately apparent was the high cost of this program.
-The initial price starts with the enrollment fee of $99.
-After that, you pay for the weight you lose.
-Most users ended up spending $150-200 per month, but that’s not all!
+The first concern was the high cost of the programs offered by Metabolic Research Centers.
+“The initial price starts with the enrollment fee of $99.
+After that, you pay for the weight you lose,” said our Research Editor.
+“Most users ended up spending $150-200 per month.
 In addition to that, members also pay for “strongly encouraged” supplements, which could cost another $50.”

 “Most people seem to lose some weight, but I can’t afford this program,” said one dieter that was unable to join.

-Inconvenience – “Another Concern”
+Inconvenience of Metabolic Research Centers – “Another Concern?”

 “There was no meeting place within 2 hours of my house,” said another.